openstack/nova/doc/source/code-review.rst

   (e.g. timeouts or so) describe the unit which is used (seconds, megabyte, mebibyte, ...).

-* A long description which shows the impact and scope.
+* A long description which explains the impact and scope.
 The operators should know the expected change in the behavior of Nova if they tweak this.

-* Hints which services will consume this config option.
-Operators/Deployers should not be forced to read the code to know which one of the services will change its behavior nor should they set this in every ``nova.conf`` file to be sure.

 * Descriptions/Validations for the possible values.